by Richelle Naegle

 I have always wanted to make my very own design, but have never dared to do it because I thought it would be hard and take up too much time (as well as the fear that it wouldn't turn out to be that cute so why waste my time?).
 But today I put all that aside, and while I don't think she turned out perfect.
 I still love it and I am proud of my creation.
 It wasn't nearly as hard or as complicated as I thought it might be.

-For this project I used George and Basic shapes cartridge but you don't have to use that cartridge at all.
+For this project, I used George and Basic shapes cartridge but you don't have to use that cartridge at all.
 You can use whichever Cricut cartridge that has basic shapes.
-I know their are a lot of them.
-For this bunny all you need is the circle, oval and heart shapes.
+I know there are a lot of them.
+For this bunny, all you need is the circle, oval and heart shapes.

 Custom Easter Card in 5 Easy Steps

-- For the main body a heart at 3"
+- The main body is a heart cut out at 3"

 - For the ears: Two ovals one at 1.34" and 1.34